Pfizer and BioNTech say final analysis shows coronavirus vaccine is 95% effective with no safety concerns | NewsChannel 3-12

 Pfizer will seek EUA ‘within days’

-“These data also will be submitted to other regulatory agencies around the world,” Pfizer said.
+“These data also will be submitted to other regulatory agencies around the world,” Pfizer said in its news release.
 They plan to publish the data in a peer-reviewed scientific journal, as well.

-“The rapid protection this vaccine provides — combined with its tolerability profile in all age groups studied so far — should help make this vaccine an important tool to address the current pandemic,” said Dr. Ugur Sahin, CEO and co-founder of BioNTech.
+“The rapid protection this vaccine provides — combined with its tolerability profile in all age groups studied so far — should help make this vaccine an important tool to address the current pandemic,” Sahin said in the release.

 Pfizer said on November 9 that interim data provided initial evidence the vaccine had an efficacy of more than 90%.
 That data was based on the first 94 cases of coronavirus infection among volunteers.
 The company said at the time it would need to count more cases of infection in the trial before it could consider the Phase 3 part of the trial finished and seek FDA authorization.